SteeltoeOSS/Initializr/README.md

     dotnet run
 ```
 ## Add Your Project
-If you have a project you would like to see on [start.steeltoe.io](https://start.steeltoe.io).
-Be sure to read and follow the [Third Party Contributions Guidelines](THIRD-PARTY-CONTRIBUTIONS.md).
-If your project fulfills the requirements, please create an issue and our team will help get you started.
+Would you like have a library added to [start.steeltoe.io](https://start.steeltoe.io)?
+Please read and follow the [third party library contribution guidelines](THIRD-PARTY-CONTRIBUTIONS.md).
+If the project fulfills the requirements, please create a new issue on this project and our team will help get you started.